johnmtayag/Amazon-Recommender-System/README.md

 ### Further Anomaly Detection

-While there are a few obvious anomalous groupings of points that are located far from the main cluster, there are many located much closer.
+While there are a few obvious anomalous groupings of points that are located far from the main cluster, there are many, many more located much closer.
 Other methods will be used to identify which of these points are truly anomalies.

 <p align="center">
   <img src="images/pca_top_two_principal_components2.png" alt="Principal Components" width="500"/>
 </p>

-We will test other various methods of anomaly detection and extract the points which are consistently identified as anomalous.
-From these points, we will then analyze the PV system configurations to attempt to identify any patterns.

 ## Conclusion